sfilip/firpm/README.md

 * long double (80-bit on x86 architectures)
 * MPFR-based custom extendend precision

-They have now been merged into one templatized version.
+They have now been merged into one template version.

 ## Installation instructions